imbxl/polarcape-cordova-plugin-document-handler/README.md

 * failureHandler: Should be a function.
 Is called when there was a problem with downloading the file.
 The function takes an argument which is usually 1 (undefined error).
 Also see Android section.
 * url: A URL to a document.
 Any cookies the system has for this server are passed along.
 This ensures that authenticated downloads also work.
+* mimeType: This is optional argument.
+You should provide it if mimeType cannot be detected by the file itself.
 * data: Base64 string that represents the document
 * type: Type of the document (Ex. application/pdf )
 * path: Should be a path to phone's directory (Android/IOS) where you want to be saved the document before preview.
 Better use cordova-file-plugin constant to provide correct path.